Skip to content

 Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground outside your Father’s care.
 (Matthew 10:29)

 The view from our back deck gives my husband and me a front-row seat to a miracle.
-We watch birds carry twigs to a nearby bush and weave them into a nest with no construction plans or tools in sight.
+We watch birds carry twigs to a nearby bush and weave them into a nest without construction plans or tools.
 They know just what to do and the exact time when it needs to be finished.

-In the weeks that follow, we delight to hear tiny “peeps” alerting us to new life.
-We marvel to see Mama and Papa Bird guard the nest and also deliver an endless supply of food to their offspring.
+In the following weeks, we delight to hear tiny “peeps” alerting us to new life.
+We marvel at seeing Mama and Papa Bird guard the nest and deliver an endless food supply to their offspring.
 However, there’s an occasional sad turn in this story: a baby bird falls and doesn’t survive.
 If we weren’t observing carefully, we might not have noticed.

 How incredible to realize our Heavenly Father keeps an even closer eye on every part of His creation!
 Scripture emphasizes His special attention to small aspects, including Jesus’ illustration of a sparrow falling to the ground.
 His parables of the lost sheep and the lost coin (Luke 15:3-10) further reveal His heart for what the world deems small and inconsequential: one sheep, one coin, one person (like you and me).